webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Push Message Encryption Overview {#overview}

-Encrypting a push message uses elliptic-curve Diffie-Hellman (ECDH) {{ECDH}} to establish a shared secret (see {{dh}}) and a symmetric secret for authentication (see {{auth}}).
+Encrypting a push message uses elliptic-curve Diffie-Hellman (ECDH) {{ECDH}} on the P-256 curve {{FIPS186}} to establish a shared secret (see {{dh}}) and a symmetric secret for authentication (see {{auth}}).

 A User Agent generates an ECDH key pair and authentication secret that it associates with each subscription it creates.
-These are sent to the Application Server with other details of the push subscription.
+The ECDH public key and the authentication secret are sent to the Application Server with other details of the push subscription.

 When sending a message, an Application Server generates an ECDH key pair and a random salt.
 The ECDH public key is encoded into the `dh` parameter of the Crypto-Key header field; the salt is encoded into the `salt` parameter of the Encryption header field.
+The ECDH key pair can be discarded after encrypting the message.

 The content of the push message is encrypted or decrypted using a content encryption key and nonce that is derived using all of these inputs and the